Skip to main content

 pai apply -f agent.yaml # create or update

-pai run <name> --agent <ref> --task "…" # run a task against an existing Agent
+pai run <name> --agent <ref> --task "…" # spawn a Session against an existing Agent

-pai get agents # list all (the TYPE column shows the mode)
+pai get agents # list Agents

-pai delete agent <name>
+pai delete agent <name> # cascades to all Sessions via ownerReferences

 Complete example per mode — use these as references for what a full YAML can contain: